smittytone/pdfmaker/README.md

 ## Copyright ##

-*pdfmaker* is copyright &copy; 2023, Tony Smith.
+*pdfmaker* is copyright © 2023, Tony Smith.
 The source code is licensed under the terms of the MIT licence.